wilvk/blog-hugo/content/posts/hugo-for-beginners.md

 Github Pages is a great way to spin up a personal blog, product page or any other type of site that doesn't require stateful application logic to be involved.

 The defacto static page generator is considered to be Jekyll, which is a versatile, and extensible framework.
-However, being a fan of Golang I decided to go with Hugo.
+However, being a fan of Golang I decided to go with the more gopher-friendly option, Hugo.

+# Using Github Pages

 The way Github Pages works is to use a repo with the format: